-Typically, COC will attempt to send written third-party verification forms to the verification source whenever higher forms of verification are unavailable.
+Typically, the PHA will attempt to send written third-party verification forms to the verification source whenever higher forms of verification are unavailable.

-However, on a case-by-case basis, COC may choose to obtain oral third-party verification without first attempting, and in lieu of, a written-third party verification form.
+However, on a case-by-case basis, the PHA may choose to obtain oral third-party verification without first attempting, and in lieu of, a written-third party verification form.

-7.I.H.
+7-I.H.
 LEVEL 2: ORAL THIRD-PARTY VERIFICATION [Notice PIH 2023-27]